5 Healthy Comfort Food Hacks if You Love Taste & Health

 - Sprinkle dry herbs early in cooking and fresh herbs before serving.
 Check out 5 Mistakes You’re Making with Herbs and Spices.

-- Use tiny amounts of a strong flavored cheese such as feta or sharp cheddar.
+- Use tiny amounts of a strong-flavored cheese such as feta or sharp cheddar.
 Stronger flavors give big taste with smaller amounts.

 - Roast vegetables to bring out their natural sweetness.

 - Squeeze a fresh lemon into stews and soups just before serving to boost flavor with less salt.

 No matter what, sit down, slow down and savor every bite!

 Cheers to happy, healthy eating!
 And cheers to healthy comfort food that reminds us of a time and place when life was simpler and problems were small.

 Leave a Reply